John Bowes, 10th Earl of Strathmore and Kinghorne

 John Bowes, 10th Earl of Strathmore and Kinghorne (14 April 1769 – 3 July 1820) was a Scottish nobleman and peer.
 He was the eldest son of John Bowes, 9th Earl of Strathmore and Kinghorne and Mary Bowes, Countess of Strathmore and Kinghorne.
-His mother was the author of the verse drama, "The Siege of Jerusalem" (1769).
+He lived mainly on his estates in Durham.

+Career

 He succeeded his father as Earl of Strathmore and Kinghorne when the latter died at sea on 7 March 1776.

-From 30 June 1796 to 24 October 1806 and again from 9 June 1807 to 29 September 1812, he sat as a Scottish Representative peer in the House of Lords.
+From 30 June 1796 to 24 October 1806 and again from 9 June 1807 to 29 September 1812, he sat as a Scottish representative peer in the House of Lords.

+Family and legacy

 He had a long affair with the commoner Mary Milner, the beautiful daughter of a gardener; according to some versions (notably offered by Augustus Hare) he went through a false ceremony of marriage with her.
 They had one son: